-Gabapentin is secreted in human milk following oral administration.
-The effects on the breastfed infant and on milk production are unknown.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gabapentin and any potential adverse effects on the breastfed infant from gabapentin or from the underlying maternal condition

-8.4 Pediatric Use

-Safety and effectiveness of gabapentin in the management of postherpetic neuralgia in pediatric patients have not been established.

-Safety and effectiveness as adjunctive therapy in the treatment of partial seizures in pediatric patients below the age of 3 years has not been established [see Clinical Studies (14.2)].
+breastfed infant and on milk production are unknown.
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gabapentin and any potential adverse effects on the breastfed infant from gabapentin or from the underlying maternal condition.
+8.4 Pediatric Use Safety and effectiveness of gabapentin in the management of postherpetic neuralgia in pediatric patients have not been established.
+Safety and effectiveness as adjunctive therapy in the treatment of partial seizures in pediatric patients below the age of 3 years has not been established [see Clinical

-8.5 Geriatric Use

-e total number of patients treated with gabapentin in controlled clinical trials in patients with postherpetic neuralgia was 336, of which 102 (30%) were 65 to 74 years of age, and 168 (50%) were 75 years of age and older.
+8.5 Geriatric Use The total number of patients treated with gabapentin in controlled clinical trials in patients with postherpetic neuralgia was 336, of which 102 (30%) were 65 to 74 years of age, and 168 (50%) were 75 years of age and older.
 There was a larger treatment effect in patients 75 years of age and older compared to younger patients who received the same dosage.
-Since gabapentin is almost exclusively eliminated by renal excretion, the larger treatment effect observed in patients 275 years may be a consequence of increased gabapentin exposure for a given dose that results from an age-related decrease in renal function.
+Since gabapentin is almost exclusively eliminated by renal excretion, the larger treatment effect observed in patients ≥75 years may be a consequence of increased gabapentin exposure for a given dose that results from an age-related decrease in renal function.
 However, other factors cannot be excluded.
 The types and incidence of adverse reactions were similar across age groups except for peripheral edema and ataxia, which tended to increase in incidence with age.